-The Data source in SQL Server Analysis services (DS) is a connection to the database or data warehouse from which we import (load) required data.
+The Data source in SQL Server Analysis Services (DS) is a connection to the database or data warehouse from which we import (load) required data.
 Every Analysis services project must have at least one data source to work.
-If we have the situations, where we have to use multiple databases then we use multiple data sources.
-In general, Most of the times we may work with 1 or 2 data sources.
+If we have situations where we have to use multiple databases, then we use multiple SSAS data sources.
+In general, most of the times, we may work with 1 or 2 data sources.

 Data Source in SSAS contains the connection information.
 It is a combination of Provider, Server Name, Database Name, and Impersonation Information.

 SSAS Supports both .Net and OLE DB Providers.
-Following are some of the major data sources supported by SSAS: SQL Server, MS Access, Oracle, Teradata, IBM DB2, and other relational databases with the appropriate OLE DB provider.
+The following are some of the primary data sources supported by SSAS: SQL Server, MS Access, Oracle, Teradata, IBM DB2, and other relational databases with the appropriate OLE DB provider.

 Creating Data Source in SSAS